Home

 GK&C Summary + Some Thoughts

-I first read about Gillespie Kidd & Coia in architecture textbooks prior to leaving School, not being aware they hailed from Scotland.
+I first read about Gillespie Kidd & Coia in architecture textbooks prior to leaving school, not being aware they hailed from Scotland.
 The project that features in most standard texts on Modern Architecture or 20th Century Architecture is Robinson College, University of Cambridge.
-This building's stark brick,with little other material relief, may be off-putting for some but its cranked 'street' spine inspired many, including my own student work.
+This building’s stark brick,w ith little other material relief, may be off-putting for some but its cranked ‘street’ spine inspired many, including my own student work.

-In Scotland they are principally known for their Glasgow Churches and tend to be viewed through Isi Metzstein & Andy MacMillan.
+In Scotland Gillespie Kidd & Coia are principally known for their Glasgow churches and tend to be viewed through key later architects Isi Metzstein & Andy MacMillan.
 If one building is key, it has to be Cardross Seminary.
 Sadly ruinous I strongly support its being saved.
-Clearly a monolithic concrete building in a ruinous state is not terribly attractive to developers so some lateral thinking and inventiveness inherent in the building itself are required.
+Clearly a monolithic concrete building in a ruinous state is not terribly attractive to developers, so some lateral thinking and inventiveness inherent in the building itself are required.
 The furniture and fittings are almost all lost but the structure is still mostly there.

-I have always been a firm believer in recording buildings for use by future generations - rather than blanket listing - but, for key buildings such as this, saving them (not the same as 'listing' them) is important.
+I have always been a firm believer in recording buildings for use by future generations – rather than blanket listing – but, for key buildings such as this, saving them (not the same as ‘listing’ them) is important.
 Why?
 However good the animation, pictures or 3d models, with great works you absolutely have to physically engage with them in order to fully understand them.
-You don't have to do this with every ruinous Scottish Castle but with key works which exhibit major innovation it is worth a level of investment to not only save a great building per se, but to allow future generations of architects and Clients to experience an exemplar.

 Scotland has so few great Modern buildings - just look through the standard canons, eg Watkin's History of Western Architecture includes but two - so when we have one it should be suitably retained.

 Thoughts welcome on this key issue facing Glasgow, and Scottish, Architecture.
+Photos of Gillespie Kidd & Coia buildings also welcome.

 Modern Architects